lsuhadolnik/D365-SWIFTPAD/README.md

 [![Youtube video about this](/screenshots/play.png)](https://youtu.be/tbWOcU_YtyM)

 ## Notice: Does not work with On-Prem Dynamics CRM.
 And there's no plan at the moment to support this.

 ## Installation

+The easiest way to download it is through Chrome Web Store / other stores - see the links above.
+If you want the latest and greatest version, check out the following instructions.

 Download the latest build from this repository's [releases](https://github.com/lsuhadolnik/D365-SWIFTPAD/releases) page and unzip it.
 Then: